Distance Learning FAQ

 What is a hybrid course?

 This is the Learning Management System that is used by KVCC to provide online and hybrid course content to our students.
-Students login to Blackboard to access all aspects of their courses.
+Students login to BrightSpace to access all aspects of their courses.

-KVCC provides face to face instruction and online tutorials in the use of Blackboard.
+KVCC provides face to face instruction and online tutorials in the use of BrightSpace.

 Who can take an online or hybrid course?